dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

 ![Michael Jackson Popcorn]()

+- surveillance makes gaslighting operations cheaper and easier than ever. so, if you have a psychopath in charge of your tactics, they can operate with renowned, cold efficiency and the smugness of a narcissist.
+  - since gaslighting and harassment becomes more effective and easier to hide, they become more appealing tactics for handling problems.
+    - greater appeal leads to higher precedence, which leads to confidence, the sharing of records and training processes.
+    - further, gaslighting requires information handoff between tight connections/relationships that are usually hidden from the target and people around him/her.
+    - this is a weakness and one well known to the people cooperating. as long as psychological torture remains off book, it's incredibly difficult to prove, even though the government will likely never be forced to hand over records.
+Because they operated in secret without financial oversight or process accountability, no one would be aware of information not reported, not that anyone would ever hold these organizations publicly accountable any way.
+Once corruption gets bad enough it's self-reinforcing because everyone's on the take and, for an operation, everyone is culpable.

 - ramifications to evolution of international law in the context of systematic harassment campaigns that include psychological torture
+  - Millagan - Supreme Court ex parte precedent in US
 - Are we engaged in psychological warfare against our own citizens?
   Is there widespread information warfare?
 People deserve a right to know of the negative miasma being injected into their lives.
 It's